Download & Other Tools

 - More Data Sources For Foster Care

 - California Child Welfare Indicators Project.
-UC Berkeley & California Dept. of Social Services.
+University of California at Berkeley & California Dept. of Social Services.

-- Children’s Bureau: Statistics and Research.
+- Children’s Bureau: Data and Research.
 U.S. Dept. of Health and Human Services.

 - DataQuest.
 California Dept. of Education.